 Set this parameter to point to

 native-image.cmd.
-For Linux, set this parameter if it is inconvenient to make
+Set this parameter if it is inconvenient to make

 native-imageavailable in your

 By default, a local build will be done, expecting the